Athens Personal Injury AttorneyRequest Free Consultation

 Punitive Damages in Georgia Personal Injury Cases

 If an injury is caused by the defendant’s deliberate or purposeful misbehavior (typically a fraudulent or criminal act), formal trial courts have the authority to impose additional damages (over and above out-of-pocket costs and pain and suffering).

 Punitive damages (also known as “exemplary damages”) are not allowed in small claims in around half of the states.
 Georgia does allow punitive damages.
-Even in areas where punitive penalties are theoretically feasible, small claims court’s low value cap effectively eliminates them, with the exception of a few cases where precise cash amounts are specified for fraudulent checks or failing to refund a tenant’s security deposit on time.
+Even in areas where punitive penalties are theoretically feasible, the small claims court’s low-value cap effectively eliminates them, with the exception of a few cases where precise cash amounts are specified for fraudulent checks or failing to refund a tenant’s security deposit on time.

 These punitive damages, which are meant to punish the defendant, can be in the millions when the defendant is affluent.
 However, punitive damages in Georgia are limited to $250,000.